At Cityview, we believe in the importance of lifelong learning.

 Practical instruction on topics like parenting, marriage, finances, and the like

-The following electives began September 24:
+The following electives are offered:

 Everything Jesus did was through being connected to the Father, and it made a difference in his responses to others.
 What do we learn about the Father from Jesus’ actions and how does it relate to us remaining connected to Jesus in all that we do and say?